GSA/Section508.gov/_pages/training/2018-05-22-training-presentation-workshops.md

 layout: page
 sidenav: true
 type: training
-title: 'Accessibility Presentations and Workshop Materials'
+title: Accessibility Presentations and Workshop Materials
 permalink: training/presentations-workshops/
+description: Access downloadable presentations and workshop materials from IT Accessibility Community Meetings, IAAF and other GSA hosted events.
+description-alt: Published the USPS presentation from the August 18th IT Accessibility Community Meeting, which covered their Section 508 automated testing tool and included a demonstration.
 redirect_from:
 - csun2024/
 - training/presentations-workshops/2018-interagency-accessibility-forum/
-description: Access downloadable presentations and workshop materials from IT Accessibility Community Meetings, IAAF and other GSA hosted events.
 audience:
-- "Members of the Public"
+- Members of the Public
-- "Section 508 Program Managers"
-- "Policy and Law Makers"
+- Policy and Law Makers
+- Section 508 Program Managers
-topic: "Events"
+topic:
-sub-topic: "Best Practices"
+- Events
+subtopic:
+- Best Practices
-resource-type: "Blog"
+resource-type:
+- Blog
-format: "HTML"
+format: HTML
 created: 2018-05-22
-updated: 2026-06-16
+updated: 2026-08-19
 ---
 The information on this page includes available resources and captioned text files

 ## 2026
 ### IT Accessibility Community Meetings
+#### August 18, 2026
+The United States Postal Service (USPS) accessibility team presented information and demonstrated their Section 508 automated testing tool, Modular Accessibility Node Test Automation (MANTA).
+Attendees learned how the team uses automation, intelligent agents, and structured prompts to help teams build accessible software at scale.

+Downloads:
+* <a href="https://www.section508.gov/~assets/files/scaling-accessible-development-with-automation-ai-itacm-aug-2026.pptx" download="Scaling Accessible Development with Automation & AI - ITACM AUG 20206 (ITACM).pptx" class="usa-link--external">Scaling Accessible Development with Automation & AI - ITACM AUG 20206 (PPTX)</a>

 #### June 09, 2026
 The Government-wide IT Accessibility Program hosted its June IT Accessibility Community Meeting featuring two sessions—one each from the Centers for Medicare & Medicaid, and the GSA team.